-I once had the opportunity to live in a house, all to myself, rent-free.
+I once had the opportunity to reduce my expenses by living in a house, without roommates, rent free.

 The story starts with, “I knew a guy…”